VAIBHAVDADHICH7/my-dev-portfolio/README.md

 Open your browser and navigate to http://localhost:3000 to view the portfolio.

+**Note:** The development server uses Turbopack for faster builds and hot module replacement.
+This is enabled by the `--turbo` flag in the `dev` script.

 ## Deployment

 This portfolio can be deployed on any platform supporting Next.js applications, such as Vercel, Netlify, or your own server.

+**Note:** Production builds currently use Webpack as Turbopack production support is experimental.
+Use `npm run build` and `npm start` for production deployment.

 ## Contribution